 There are affiliate links in this post shown with a *.
 I only link to things I recommend.
 All opinions are my own.

 I made a really SIMPLE Valentine’s t-shirt for my son this year.
 It’s the second time I’ve used the design, so I’ll talk about all the differences to show how versatile it is.
 He can wear it all year!
+This is a fun and easy Cricut Maker sewing project!

 I used an infusible ink transfer sheet for the black background, and then I sewed the sweatshirt fleece bear design over top.
 Black infusible ink is so bold and dark, and I love that it never cracks or peels.
 I used a polyester t-shirt so that I could use infusible ink.